unclebob/PDP8EmulatorIpad/Readme.md

 ### Manuals
 The `manuals` directory of the GitHub distribution has several PDF files that you will find invaluable.
 Above all is the _IntroToProgramming1969 (1).pdf_ manual; affectionately known as _Introduction to Programming_.
 This manual will tell you everything (and I mean everything) you need to know to program the PDP-8, including how to use the text editor, the assembler, and FOCAL (A basic like interpreter).
 This manual will be your bible.
 It starts with binary math, and takes you all the way through the wonderful world of the PDP-8.

 The other manuals in that directory are supplementary.
-They contain separate, and somewhat more detailed, descriptions of the text editor, the assembler, and FOCAL.
+They contain separate, and somewhat more detailed, descriptions of the text editor, the assembler, the FORTRAN compiler, and FOCAL.
 Have fun with all of them.

 ### The Front Panel
 The lights on the front panel are also buttons.
 You can tap them to change their state.
 You can also slide your finger along the lights to change them as a group.
 Try it!